bpj/PRA/documentation/pra-design-principles.md

     phonetic transcription systems, in particular the
     [IPA](-).

+    In particular the intention is that texts using PRA shall, or at least can, use normal conventions of capitalization and punctuation, as adapted to the language being romanized and/or adopted from some language known to the intended audience.

     While this does not mean that PRA cannot be used for phonetic transcription that is not its primary goal.

 1. PRA extends the Basic Latin alphabet primarily with diacritical marks.
-Digraphs should only be used where their meanings can be reasonably deduced from their components, and modifier letters should only be used when they are effectively alternatives to diacritics or no other obvious candidates are in wide common use.
+Digraphs should only be used where their meanings can be reasonably deduced from their components, and modifier letters should only be used when they are effectively alternatives to diacritics or no other obvious candidate letters are in wide common use.

     Appropriate use of digraphs include